whoschek/bzfs/README.md

 **--include-dataset** *DATASET [DATASET ...]*

-*  During replication and deletion, include any ZFS dataset (and its descendants) that is contained within SRC_DATASET (DST_DATASET in case of deletion) if its dataset name is one of the given include dataset names but none of the exclude dataset names.
+*  During replication and deletion, select any ZFS dataset (and its descendants) that is contained within SRC_DATASET (DST_DATASET in case of deletion) if its dataset name is one of the given include dataset names but none of the exclude dataset names.
 If a dataset is